 Building A Happy Stepfamily

-Families of all kinds experience joys, challenges, and unique relationship dynamics.
-But the circumstances surrounding the growth of a stepfamily sometimes present challenges that others may not.
+Families of all kinds experience joys, challenges, and unique relationship dynamics, but the circumstances surrounding the growth of a stepfamily sometimes present challenges that others may not.
 Those circumstances can create amazing opportunities for bonding and growth for the family, but they can also create complicated feelings over issues of discipline, boundaries, and more.

-But stepfamilies aren’t such a minority anymore.
+Stepfamilies aren’t such a minority anymore.
 Recent statistics reveal that roughly one-third of all weddings in the US, including first-time marriages, create blended families.
 Because of the increasing number of stepfamilies, traditional roles are being re-defined, and the daily functioning of the blended family unit is being examined more closely.
+In addition to internal challenges, blended families sometimes encounter societal stereotypes that favor the traditional nuclear family unit and portray stepfamilies as somehow abnormal.

 Therapists use this increased understanding to help families better understand their challenges and learn to communicate about them effectively.
 If you are experiencing challenges within your blended family, speaking to a family therapist is an excellent way to address and work on them.
 There are also plenty of strategies you can use at home to help cultivate healthier, more harmonious relationships.